-3. Responsibilities and duties
+Responsibilities and duties

-a.
 Overall responsibility for health and safety lies with Durrington Town Council.
-Day to day responsibility for ensuring this policy is put into practice lies with the b.
-The following personnel are responsible for safety in particular areas, any safety concerns are to be reported to the Clerk:
+Day to day responsibility for ensuring this policy is put into practice lies with the Clerk.

-Clerk.
 All employees, councillors, contractors and volunteers have a responsibility to co-operate to achieve a healthy safe workplace and to take reasonable care of themselves and others and ensure this policy is observed.